solson/oos/README.markdown

 You will need to have installed gcc, scons, nasm, genisoimage (cdrkit), and [ooc][ooc].
-I recommend you get the very latest version of ooc from the [git repo][oocgit], because ooc is still in development and oos relies on some recent bugfixes.
+I recommend you get the very latest version of ooc from the [git repo][oocgit], because ooc is still in development and oos usually relies on some pretty recent bugfixes.

 After you have all that, it is as simple as: